03. Single query deep-dive

 Variables

-Finding the queryid
+Finding the query_id

 From 02.
 Query analysis:

-2. Note the queryid from the legend
+- Note the queryid from the legend (it populates the

 From PostgreSQL directly: